 The good idea is to buy two-three variations of the domain names.
 Domains are anyway dirt cheap (as long as they are not premium or not being sold at a very high cost).
 So, it makes sense to buy a few domain names.

 I have said this in my earlier posts, and I will repeat it.
 Don’t cheap out on hosting.
 Not that I am saying go for premium hostings like WP Engine or Kinsta.
-But don’t look out for a hosting that is cheapest.
+But don’t lookout for a most inexpensive hosting.

 All these companies offer WordPress hosting too.
 These hosting have WordPress already installed on them.